gilienv/R4R/Documents/Day02_Dates.md

 <code class="highlighter-rouge">MONTH()</code>  <br />
 <code class="highlighter-rouge">DAY()</code></p>

-  <p>(Make sure the new column is formatted as a number and not as a date.)</p>
+  * (Make sure the new column is formatted as a number and not as a date.)</p>

-  <p>You can see that even though you wanted the year to be 2014, your spreadsheet program
-automatically interpreted it as 2015, the year you entered the data.</p>
+  * You can see that even though you wanted the year to be 2014, your spreadsheet program automatically interpreted it as 2015, the year you entered the data.</p>

   <blockquote class="solution">